In my blog (click here) I explain why I think it is great to start the piano from an early age – I teach children as young as 3.

 What happens at an early years lesson?

-Activities include rhythm exercises – marching, clapping, jumping, (these are usually the only workouts I get) – as well as a real focus on singing in order to develop the innate pitch with which every child is born.
-We also spend time working with the wonderful Dogs and Birds characters as a way to develop the ability to read musical notation through story telling.
+Activities include rhythm exercises – marching, clapping, jumping – as well as a real focus on singing in order to develop the inner ear.
+We also spend time working with the wonderful Dogs and Birds characters as a way to develop an understanding of keyboard geography and the ability to read musical notation through story telling.
 There are loads of different activities which I will adapt to suit each individual child, and often 30 minutes does not seem enough!